yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > The default for the minimum is 0 and the maximum is infinity.
 To use the default implicitly, you can use the default unquoted string keyword.

-Should be in bold and capitalized,
+Should be formatted with a monospace font and capitalized,

 > The default for the minimum is 0 and the maximum is infinity.
-To use the default implicitly, you can use the default unquoted **String** keyword.
+To use the default implicitly, you can use the default unquoted `String` keyword.

 The code example for the 'database' class should not quote "database", is missing the `$` prefix for the variables, has an extra space after `'dbuser'`, and a colon after the closing brace that should not be there.